-Hey Folks!
 It’s that time of year for families and friends to get together to be merry!
-I don’t know about you, but I used to get stressed out over social holiday events because of my healthy and “weird” eating habits.
-My family always poked fun for my being a vegetarian and at social gatherings I let myself get embarrassed when people looked at me weird for passing up the turkey or ham.
-Needless to say, it got hella frustrating.
+I don’t know about you, but I used to get stressed out over social holiday events due to the lack of control of the foods I could eat at holiday parties.

 Consequently, I acquired a little anxiety about going to holiday parties and would sometimes even skip going to them altogether.
 Stupid, right?!
 Thankfully today I know better.

 I’ve realized that just because I choose to eat healthy, living foods in order to feel and look my best, doesn’t mean I have to sacrifice social events.

 These events are not only fun, but are also a great opportunity to introduce new foods to people – and if they ask, a great opportunity to let them know why I eat the foods I do.

 I’ve also learned to stand up for myself and say “no” to foods I don’t wish to eat.

 At the end of the day, the most important aspect of the holidays is spending time with friends and families – the food is just an added bonus.
 And as much as I like spending time with my family, it also brings me so much joy to share delicious and healthy dishes with the ones I love.

 If you find yourself worrying about how to maintain your healthy lifestyle during the holidays, I recommend following these great tips I found the other day from Dr. Hyman.
 And they aren’t only for the holidays; they are great for all year round!

 • Be Obnoxious!
 Be clear about your needs and do not accept any food that does not nourish or support you.
 Do not assume you are being impolite; you are simply taking care of yourself.